barsoom/auctionet_single_sign_on_plug/README.md

   end
 ```

-You can also set `sso_session_persister` to something else, but only do that after you get SSO to work without it.

-If you want some paths not to require SSO, create a different pipeline for those.
+If you want some paths not to require SSO, create a different scope for those.

 ### Auctionet setup